open-source-worlds/zelda-archaeology/README.md

 You'll find them on Reddit, blogs, fan wikis and YouTube.

 There's a huge world of theories out there, so many that it's hard to keep track of them all.
-And while every other website focuses on "*Zelda* facts," - the canonical events from the games and explicit statements made by *Nintendo* through official channels - I feel like the well thought out *Zelda* theories are where the most interesting content resides.
+And while many other congregating websites focus on "*Zelda* facts," - the canonical events from the games and explicit statements made by *Nintendo* through official channels - I feel like the well thought out *Zelda* theories are where the most interesting content resides.

-***Zelda Archaeology*** is the central location for the theories.
+***Zelda Archaeology*** is the central location for these theories.

 ## Project Vision